AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 {{ service(service="System Information", port=6030) }}

-The System Information page provides useful information about the processes, network configuration, and computer system BlueOS is running on.
+The System Information page provides useful information about the processes, network configuration, and computer system AirOS is running on.
 It can be useful for troubleshooting, and finding if a particular program is using excessive resources.
 {{ easy_image(src="system-info-processes", width=600) }}